Cannabis Messes With Your Mind

 The campaign focused on the harms associated with cannabis use, including issues relating to physical health, and mental health and wellbeing and was part of a five year election commitment.

-The first phase of the Drug Aware branded “Cannabis Messes with your Mind” health campaign was launched on 16 August 2011.
+The Drug Aware “Cannabis Messes with your Mind” prevention campaign launched in August 2011 and continued to November 2014.

 The “Cannabis Messes with your Mind” campaign was developed to highlight the health harms of cannabis use, particularly mental health and wellbeing.